Hsuanling Hannah Lee

 Human-Computer Interaction Researcher · Maker · Lifelong Athlete

 Hsuanling (Hannah) Lee is a Research Assistant at the University of Texas at Dallas, advised by Prof. Liang He.
-She completed her B.S. in Computer Engineering at Purdue University, where she first became interested in computational fabrication, wearable technologies, and human–computer interaction (HCI).
+She completed her B.S. in Computer Engineering at Purdue University, where she first became interested in computational fabrication, smart textiles, wearable technologies, and human–computer interaction (HCI).

 She has been fortunate to collaborate with many inspiring HCI researchers, including Koya Narumi, Yuhang Zhao, Huaishu Peng, and Te-Yen Wu.
 These collaborations have shaped her interest in designing materials, interfaces, and systems that expand how people preceive and interact with the physical world.